Workiva/over_react/lib/src/transformer/README.md

 Okay, so we've defined our component.
 Let's look at what the transformer does.

-First, implementations of the props/component classes are generated, since the classes we defined in our code don't have constructors and inherit psuedo-abstract stubbed members.
+First, an implementation of the props class is generated, since the class we defined in our code inherits pseudo-abstract stubbed members and doesn't have the constructor we need.

 ```dart
 // Concrete props implementation.